Shop With Confidence: FREE Growing & Glowing Promise

 Pruning Tips

-Shear the plant back by about half after the first flush of flowers fades in early summer.
-This technique acts like a reset button, tidying up the mound and encouraging a fresh flush of foliage and a second round of blooms later in the season.
+Shear the entire plant back by about half after the first flush of flowers fades in early summer.
+This mid-season haircut resets the mound, triggers a fresh flush of foliage, and brings on a second wave of blooms that carries into fall.
+In late fall after frost, or in very early spring, cut all the old stems back to a few inches above the ground to make way for new growth.

 Fertilizer Needs